ABOUT DEMOCRACY FUND

 Collaborate with colleagues on supportive and complementary approaches that advance Democracy Fund’s overall mission and goals.

 EDUCATION, EXPERIENCE, AND SKILLS REQUIREMENTS

-Exceptional communication skills (verbal and written), including the willingness and ability to communicate and collaborate with diverse leaders and stakeholders from across the journalism spectrum and different walks of life
+Exceptional communication skills (verbal and written), including the willingness and ability to communicate and collaborate with a variety of leaders and stakeholders across the political spectrum and from different walks of life.

 Interested candidates should submit cover letter and resume here.
 No calls please.